 Grayson Baptist Church -- Jan.
 26, 2014

 *In John 8:12, Jesus said, "I am the light of the world. . ."
-Bible experts tell us that this "I AM" statement from the Lord took place during the Jewish Feast of Tabernacles.
-One of the main ceremonies during this feast was the "Illumination of the Temple."
+This "I AM" statement was made while Jesus and a vast multitude of Jews were gathered in Jerusalem for the Feast of Tabernacles.
+It was one of the three major feasts each year.
+And one of the main ceremonies during the Feast of the Tabernacles was the "Illumination of the Temple."

-*Most commentators believe that Jesus proclaimed Himself to be the Light of the World at the Illumination Ceremony.
-Four enormous stands each held four golden bowls.
-They were set up in the Temple's Court of Women.
+*Four enormous stands each held four golden bowls.
+They were set up in the Temple Court of the Women.
 These 16 golden bowls were reached by ladders and filled with oil.
 They used the old clothes of the priests for wicks.
-When those huge lamps were lit at night, the light shined all over Jerusalem.
-That great blaze lit up every courtyard in the city, and it burned all night long.
+When those huge lamps were lit at night, they shined light all over Jerusalem.
+The great blaze lit up every courtyard in the city, and it burned all night long.

-*But everyone knew that light was going to flicker and die.
-Against that scene, Jesus stepped forward and said: "I am the light of the world.
+*But the next morning, when that manmade fire began to flicker and die, Jesus stood and cried out, "I am the light of the world.
 He who follows Me shall not walk in darkness, but have the light of life.''
 (1)

 *Without the heat and light of the sun, of course, life as we know it could not exist on the earth.
 The sun is essential.
 But the real Light of the world infinitely more essential.
 The sun is amazing.
 But the real Light of the world infinitely more amazing.